 Hitting send, Kagome smiled at Sango.
 "That oughta do it," she said happily, tucking her hair behind her ears.
 "But honestly, I kind of wanted to know more."

-"You're so nosy," Sango pointed out, coming to a standstill at the foot of her driveway.
-Kagome walked a bit further before swinging around, continuing to walk backwards away from her friend with her hands clasped behind her back and a wide, mischievous smile stretching her face.
+"You're just nosy," Sango pointed out, stopping at the foot of her driveway.
+Kagome continued past her before flipping around, walking slowly backwards so the conversation didn't have to end quite yet.
+She clasped her hands behind her back while a wide, mischievous smile stretched her face.

-"Yeah, see you," Sango said with a wide smile.
+"Yeah, see you," Sango answered with a wide smile.
 "Don't go texting any more strangers."

-Kagome winked and turned around, heading toward the massive set of stairs in the distance that led uphill to the shine and her family home.
+Kagome winked and turned around, heading toward the wide shrine stairs in the distance.
 "I can't promise anything!" she shouted over her shoulder.
 "You know me, always up for an adventure!"